Copyright © 2006 - Sébastien Aperghis-Tramoni

 subjects, predicates and objects.
 There are many RDF-related modules on

 the CPAN.
 Too many even.
-The next big thing should be RDF::Helper
+The next big thing should be RDF::Helper,

-of RDF.
+the DBI of RDF.
 Kjetil then shows some code but, being too long,

 is interrupted by Marcus.

-is base class for leveraging a generic API for formatting
+Formatter is base class for leveraging a generic API for formatting

 and conversion modules.

-Dmitry explains that many modules encapsulates DBI
+Dmitry explains that many modules encapsulates DBI and its connect()

 method in simpler API, but they are usually problematic when one wants